All nationalities within the boundaries of the People's Republic of China are equal. They shall establish unity and mutual aid among themselves,

 He concluded “Moreover, the newspapers should publish more articles based on specific facts to criticize Han chauvinism openly and educate the Party members and the people.”

-He is not the first CCP leader who warns against Han Chauvinism.
+He is not the only CCP leader who warns against Han Chauvinism.
 On July 21, 1950, Deng Xiaoping pointed out:

 “With our past work plus our current work we are quite capable of solving the several-thousand-year-old problem of estrangement from the minority nationalities and uniting all our nationalities. … So long as we truly act in accordance with the Common Programme and so long as we sincerely assist the minority nationalities in political, economic and cultural fields, we can solve the problem satisfactorily.
 If we throw off Han chauvinism, the minority nationalities will forsake their narrow nationalism in return.
 We should not ask the minority nationalities to abolish their nationalism before we honestly abolish Han chauvinism.
 Once these two isms are abolished, unity will result.”